 - Sandwiches (real meats please)

 - Cheese and tomato sandwiches (toast the bread then melt the cheese in the microwave, then add tomatoes.)

 - Pita pizzas

 - Quiché – Yes, it’s quick to make!

-Many parents complain about their kids eating processed and “un-clean” foods.
+Many parents complain about their kids eating processed and “not-so-clean” foods.
 But here’s the thing.
 Most food items have healthy alternatives.
 Take yogurt for example.
-You can buy the cruddy stuff with all sorts of chemicals, artificial sweeteners and fake flavors, or you can buy a clean yogurt that tastes just as good.
+You can buy the cruddy stuff with all sorts of chemicals, artificial sweeteners, and fake flavors, or you can buy a clean yogurt that tastes just as good.
 It may take a little leg work or creativity on your part to make or find these things, but once you do, you’re set.
 Or simply buy plain yogurt and mix in some fruit and honey.
 Generally speaking, they won’t notice much of a difference.
 So take the time to find the healthy versions of the processed foods they eat now.
 You’ll feel so much better about packing their lunches!